HTML Guides for illegal character

 Why this matters

-- Standards compliance: The HTML specification requires that href values contain valid URLs.
-A tab in the domain makes the URL syntactically invalid.
+hrefvalues contain valid URLs.
+A tab in the domain makes the URL syntactically invalid. - Accessibility: Screen readers and assistive technologies parse

-- Reliability: While major browsers tend to be forgiving and strip tabs before resolving URLs, some HTTP clients, crawlers, or older browsers may not.
+hrefvalues to announce link destinations.
+An invalid URL can lead to confusing or broken announcements. - Reliability: While major browsers tend to be forgiving and strip tabs before resolving URLs, some HTTP clients, crawlers, or older browsers may not.
 This can cause broken links in unexpected contexts like RSS readers, email clients, or web scrapers.

 How to fix it